 Making sense of public dollars: Ontario government revenue, spending and debt

 The task of how to improve the Ontario government’s efficiency has become a widespread topic of debate.
 While most observers have looked at cost-cutting measures and administrative inefficiencies within the government, a central concern is missing from the debate: how to get Ontario back on a path of strong growth.
-In its latest Working Paper, Making sense of public dollars: Ontario government revenue, spending and debt, the Institute looks at how Ontario’s fiscal policy can be used as a tool for rebuilding and enhancing the province’s economic strengths.
+In Making sense of public dollars: Ontario government revenue, spending and debt, the Institute looks at how Ontario’s fiscal policy can be used as a tool for rebuilding and enhancing the province’s economic strengths.

 The province has been able to maintain a satisfactory level of public services while spending less per capita (or as a percentage of its GDP) than every other Canadian province.
 However, the longstanding deficit and growing debt are a pressing concern as the cost of servicing debt has escalated to become the third-largest government expense after health care and education.